 Let’s assume you are the owner of Sam’s Sprockets, and you carry a $1 million EPLI policy.
 A group of employees sue the company for sexual harassment, and are awarded $900,000 by the jury.
 Let’s also assume the legal defense costs are $1 million dollars.
 If you had inside the limits liability coverage, your entire policy would be exhausted and you would be left with the responsibility to pay $900,000 in damages out of pocket, which can create a significant hardship for many companies.
 Alternatively, with defense outside the limits, all costs would be covered by your policy.

 Unfortunately, not all liability insurance carriers offer you the choice as to whether your defense coverage is inside or outside the policy limits.
 However, if you have an option, I strongly recommend that you add it to your existing policy.
 While the cost can be slightly higher, it will be minimal compared to the out-of-pocket expenses if your company is sued, especially in the event of multiple claims filed within a single policy period.
 If the option is not available, you may want to consider higher limits for your liability insurance.

-If you have any questions about your organization’s existing defense liability limits, or need assistance with purchasing additional coverage, feel free to email me at email@example.com.
+If you have any questions about your organization’s existing defense liability limits, or need assistance with purchasing additional coverage, feel free to email me or my associate, Darrin Hawkins email@example.com.